websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-liferay-frameworks/exercise-2-integrate-with-portal-search.md

 	}
 ```

 As long as our customizations and overloads of these methods in the `AssignmentLocalServiceImpl` call the base class, we don't have to add annotations to trigger indexing.
-If you want your custom `AssignmentLocalServiceImpl` method to trigger indexing, just annotate it with `@Indexable` and remember that an indexable method has to return the updated entity.
+If you want your custom `AssignmentLocalServiceImpl` method to trigger indexing, annotate it with `@Indexable` and remember that an indexable method must return the updated entity.

-If you have created test Assignments, you have to reindex the search index to get the Assignments to appear on the results list.
+If you have created test Assignments, you must reindex the search index to get the Assignments to appear on the results list.

 ## Reindex the Search Index

 1. **Redeploy** the module and go to `localhost:8080` in your browser.
-2. **Go to** `Global Menu` &rarr; `Control Panel` &rarr; `Configuration` &rarr; `Search`.
+2. **Go to** _Global Menu_ &rarr; _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
 3. **Reindex** all search indexes.

 ## Test the Application